graphql-compose/graphql-compose-mongoose/README.md

   sortTypeName?: string, // type name for `sort`
 };

-export type inputHelperArgsOpts = {
+export type recordHelperArgsOpts = {
-  inputTypeName?: string, // type name for `input` isRequired?: boolean, // set `input` arg as required (wraps in GraphQLNonNull) removeFields?: string[], // provide fieldNames, that should be removed requiredFields?: string[], // provide fieldNames, that should be required };
+  recordTypeName?: string, // type name for `record` isRequired?: boolean, // set `record` arg as required (wraps in GraphQLNonNull) removeFields?: string[], // provide fieldNames, that should be removed requiredFields?: string[], // provide fieldNames, that should be required };